City of Fairfax Regional Library

 headquarters until 1982 when it was renamed Fairfax City Regional

 The building is well-equipped to serve the needs of its public, with a covered two-level parking deck (Note: Vehicle height limit is 6' 8"), large meeting room and two conference rooms, wireless Internet access throughout the building, and dozens of Internet workstations.
 Cherry reading tables equipped with study lamps have built-in electrical outlets, and a 16-carrell quiet study room allows for individual quiet study.
 In addition to meeting rooms, a group study room may be reserved.
-The library has a collection of adult and children's books in Korean, and a large periodical collection, including titles in Spanish, Korean, Vietnamese, Chinese and French.
+The library has a collection of adult and children's books in Korean, Spanish and Vietnamese, and a large periodical collection, including titles in Spanish, Korean, Vietnamese, Chinese and French.

 The library includes the Virginia Room, the county's foremost collection of books, photographs, and manuscripts related to Fairfax County history, government, and genealogy.
 We welcome researchers and genealogists from all over.